NoM0Re/WoW-3.3.5a-Addons/README.md

 **This is my AddonRepository for WotLK.** I written this Repository to download the newest Addons for the WotLK Patch.<br/>
 Not every Addon is compatible with other Addons.
 (It is written in the Description)<br/><br/>
 **The Repository will be Updated every 2 Month to the newest Build of the Addons**, if something changed.<br/><br/>
-Also i posted the sources where i got the addon.
-U can be sure if its a Github Link, the Addon still has Support.<br/>
+Also i posted the [sources](https://github.com/NoM0Re/Addons/blob/main/README.md#blt) where i got the addon.
+<br/>U can be sure if its a Github Link, the Addon still has Support.<br/>
 If it is not a Github Link it will not have Support anymore.<br/><br/>
 **Created by NoM0Re** have fun and i wish u good raiding :)<br/>